 Comparison with HM16.23

 The test conditions in this contribution followed the CTC for high bit depth and high bit rate video coding [3].
-The anchor was generated by HM16.23, where the High Throughput 4:4:4 Intra profile mode was enabled in the AI 16-bit tests.
+The anchor was generated by HM16.23, where the High Throughput 4:4:4 Intra profile mode was disabled.
 The same method in JVET-N0049 [4] and JVET-V0150 [5] described above is also used in the tests below.